tiffanykch/coding_challenge_5/README.md

-### Welome to my JavaScript Objects, Arrays, and Functions Coding Challenge!
+### Welcome to my JavaScript Objects, Arrays, and Functions Coding Challenge!